mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How does an inductor behave when initially excited and at DC steady-state?
 - What is an inductors impedance at DC vs infinitely high frequency?
 Plot this behavior.
 - What happens when an inductor saturates?
 - Draw a realistic circuit model for an inductor.
-What are the parastics and where do they come from?
+What are the parasitics and where do they come from?
 - What do cores do on inductors?
 - What are typical core materials?
 - What are the main loss mechanisms of an inductor?
 Where do they arise from?